lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 .. todo:: Let's discuss re custom annotation.
           I think they are only needed for the MBL, not the MSL.

+          MOK: sounds good.
+It might be good to walk through an example (as specific as we can make it) of how we envision the XML data is to be used/consumed.
+That might clarify the workflow a bit more in my mind.

 Proposed Workflow, Process, and Toolchain
 """""""""""""""""""""""""""""""""""""""""

 .. todo:: Let's discuss re custom annotation.
           I think we can remove the MSL from below.

+          MOK: OK.

-We propose to build a stand-alone batch-process program that will transform any Modelica input file or library (specifically, the Modelica Buildings Library in particular although we have identified the need to possibly parse the MSL as well) into an XML document.
+We propose to build a stand-alone batch-process program that will transform any Modelica input file or library (specifically, the Modelica Buildings Library in particular) into an XML document.
 The XML document will contain:

 - identification of which models, classes, connectors, functions, etc. exist
 - identification of the relative hierarchy of the above components within the